davidvho/motif-mark/README.md

 # Motif Mark

-Python script to visualize motifs on sequences.
+A python script to visualize motifs on sequences.

 Inputs: FASTA*, motifs